sebkoo/Batch26-Restaurant-Search/README.md

 # Batch26-Restaurant-Search
 JS React Native

-This is for storing a demo project of batch 26 training for mobile applicaiton development.
+This is a demo project for Restaurant Searching to learn Reactive Native from FiveGuys app.

 ## iOS Simulator
 |Feature|Description|